frostcone/magmaguy.com/wiki/en/elitemobs/setup.md

 </div>

 3) Restart or do `/em reload`.
-After a few seconds the dungeons should auto-install, when you do `/em setup` the indicators for the dungeons you downloaded should be green and ready to played.
+After a few seconds the dungeons should auto-install, when you do `/em setup` the indicators for the dungeons you downloaded should be green and indicating that the dungeons are properly installed and up-to-date.
+If any dungeons show a yellow glass pane then that means there is a newer version of the dungeon and it needs to be updated.

 **IMPORTANT: [WORLDEDIT](https://dev.bukkit.org/projects/worldedit) (or [FastAsyncWorldEdit](https://www.spigotmc.org/resources/fastasyncworldedit.13932/)) ARE MANDATORY IF YOU WANT TO INSTALL SOME OF THE CONTENT IN ELITEMOBS!**